If you’re reading this, you’re probably excited at the thought of delivering high-quality content to listeners.

 In this case, your guests provide expert input, different shades of opinion, and insight into the subject at hand.
 This format is common when interviewing thought leaders, industry leaders, and politicians.

-But this podcast format is not limited to sharing expert views only.
+However, this podcast format is not limited to sharing expert views.

 Entertainment journalists and comedians can use this podcast format for entertainment-style interviews, where guests are invited to share their interesting life stories with the audience.